Chemiluminescence: Physical description

+In theory, one photon of light should be given off for each molecule of reactant.
+In practice, the yield ("quantum efficiency") is often low owing to side reactions.

+For example, A could be luminol and B could be hydrogen peroxide.
+D would be 3-APA (3-aminophthalate).

 Chemiluminescence differs from fluorescence or phosphorescence in that the electronic excited state is the product of a chemical reaction rather than of the absorption of a photon.
 It is the antithesis of a photochemical reaction, in which light is used to drive an endothermic chemical reaction.
 Here, light is generated from a chemically exothermic reaction.
 The chemiluminescence might be also induced by an electrochemical stimulus, in this case is called electrochemiluminescence.

-The first chemiluminescent compound to be discovered was 2,4,5-triphenylimidazole (lophine), which was reported, in 1877, to emit light when mixed with potassium hydroxide in aqueous ethanol in the presence of air.
-A standard example of chemiluminescence in the laboratory setting is the luminol test.
-Here, blood is indicated by luminescence upon contact with iron in hemoglobin.
-When chemiluminescence takes place in living organisms, the phenomenon is called bioluminescence.
-A light stick emits light by chemiluminescence.

 Liquid-phase reactions

+Chemiluminescence was first observed with lophine (triphenylimidazole).
+When in basic solution, this compound converts to the imidazolate, which reacts with oxygen to eventually give a dioxetane.
+Fragmentation of the dioxetane gives the excited state of an anionic diamide.

 Chemiluminescence in aqueous system is mainly caused by redox reactions.